 I’m here to support you!

-It’s my fifth year of being mostly housebound.
+It’s my sixth year of being mostly housebound.
 I’m sort of used to spending lots of time alone these days, but in the first year or two I didn’t cope well at all.
 I had lost so much, and I felt powerless.
 How could I be of any use to anyone while confined within the four walls of my empty home?

-The idea of creating a blog to support Christians through illness and grief took root in my heart at some point.
+The idea of creating a blog to support Christians through illness and loss took root in my heart at some point.
 About a year later I finally took the plunge.
 I’m so glad I did.
 Now while my family and friends are “doing life” without me, I write.
 It helps me to stay focused on God, and it’s a way I can serve him — and you of course — despite my broken body.

 So welcome, again!
 Join me on a more in-depth tour…